-- Reflect on personal behaviours that support caring for the environment as a member of a group or community - Talk freely about observations - Generate own sentences using plurals - Interpret key ideas and words in text. - Collect information from a variety of sources about changes that take place in the environment - Write to share ideas and feelings and their observations - Read and respond to characters or situations in class reader or a story.

-- Draw conclusions about the requirements for the survival of plants and animals - Explain how the physical environment affects the ways in which people meet their basic needs - Discuss how and why non-living things are important to other living things. - Examine Biblical stories and parables that show us how to live in ways acceptable by society - Compare the story of The Rich Man and Lazarus to identify changes that will lead to a better society - Reflect on scriptures and popular sayings that they have memorized to promote healthy lifestyles - Collect and record attribute data - Use tally marks to record data where appropriate - Explore the food, shelter and clothing of various culture in relation to the physical environment - Understand the term dependence in relation to living and non-living things - Make inferences/ draw conclusions about the effects of various environmental changes on living things
+٠ Reflect on personal behaviours that Create word bank

+support caring for the environment as a member of a group or Match objects

+community

+٠ Talk freely about observations Classify objects

+• Generate own sentences using Matah ahanaa

+- plurals Match shapes

+• Interpret key ideas and words in text.
+Collect information from a variety of Measure shapes

+- sources about changes that take Discuss causes and effects

+place in the environment

+• Write to share ideas and feelings and

+• their observations Read and respond to characters or

+• situations in class reader or a story.

+FQ4 -

+• Draw conclusions about the

+requirements for the survival of plants and animals

+• Explain how the physical

+environment affects the ways in

+which people meet their basic needs Discuss how and why non-living

+• things are important to other living

+things.

+٠ Examine Biblical stories and parables

+that show us how to live in ways acceptable by society

+• Compare the story of The Rich Man

+and Lazarus to identify

+changes that will lead to a better

+society Create table

+• Reflect on scriptures and popular sayings that they have Create flow chart

+memorized to promote healthy Categorise items

+lifestyles

+• Collect and record attribute data

+• Use tally marks to record data where Read/listen to stories

+• appropriate Explore the food, shelter and clothing Identify ways needs are met

+• of various culture in relation to the

+physical environment

+• Understand the term dependence in Observe pictures

+relation to living and non-living things Discuss ideas

+• Make inferences/ draw conclusions Follow instructions Give instruction

+about the effects of Create list

+various environmental changes on

+living things